Yukiooooo/PHYS-5391/assignment-1/README.md

 **rick-morty.png** % this is the figure to be inserted into the LaTex code and final .pdf

+**arrow.py** % this is the python code to be inserted into the final .pdf

 ## How to compile these files
-Please download all the stuffs in this folder or
+Please download all the stuffs in this folder or use your command and type:
 $ git clone

 If you use the command line, there are two basic ways to complete the .tex code.

-Method 1: # using Makefile #
+_Method 1: # using Makefile #_
-$ make
+$ make %

-Method 2:
+_Method 2: # Compile by steps #

 $ pdflatex assignment1.tex

+$ pdflatex assignment1.tex

-$ bibtex assignment
+$ bibtex assignment1

-$ pdflatex assignment
+$ pdflatex assignment1.tex